Nvistinger/My-CV/README.md

 ## Web developer training

-Here you will find how my **CV site** was made with HTML, CSS, pure PHP and JavaScript.
+Here you will find how my **CV site** was made with HTML, Bulma, pure PHP, JavaScript and a zest of CSS.

-Link to my site: https://lmpwybb.alwaysdata.net/
+Link to this site: https://lmpwybb.alwaysdata.net/